Skip to main content

 1. Under App Settings, click Utility Items (Desktop Only).

-2. Click Add Utility Item, and select Flow.
+2. Click Add Utility Item and select Flow.

 4. For Panel Height, enter 200.

-5. In the component properties, for Flow select Hello WorldThe properties pane for a Flow component, where Flow is set to Hello World You can also set your flow's input variables in the utility bar, similar to how they're configured on Lightning apps and home pages.
-However, utility bars don't know which record your user is currently viewing, so you can't pass the current record's ID or any of its values into a flow in a utility bar.
+You can also set your flow’s input variables in the utility bar, similar to how they’re configured on Lightning apps and home pages.
+However, utility bars don’t know which record your user is currently viewing, so you can’t pass the current record’s ID or any of its values into the flow.

-3. Save your changes, then click Back.
+3. Save your changes and then click Back.

-Adding a newly created component to the Utility Bar can take several minutes to propagate to every page in the org.
+Adding a newly created component to the utility bar can take several minutes to propagate to every page in the org.

 Test Your Flow